cryptofolyo/cryptofolyo/amplspot.md

 - To become the bedrock of SPOT Demand in DEFI.
 Half of the SPOT converted to AMPL leading to increased AMPL demand as well.
 - Increase the buying into SPOT during negative rebasing by means of incentivising investors buying into dip and doing dollar cost averaging on AMPL ecosystem.
+- This will become like a clock winding its springs.
+The more negative it goes the more incentive to join pool.
+The more duration it stays negative the more buying can happen in discounts.
+So this might eventually make AMPL negative rebase potential very small.
 - Locking the AMPL expansion profits systematically every week and thereby estabilishing a yearly yeild on SPOT
 - Provide a track record in the form of a chart of dividend percentage every week on SPOT tokens utilising the potential of AMPL positive rebase.